Comfortable, Affirming, Online

 This is a semi-structured interview, and I facilitate it in an affirming way.

-If memory is difficult for you (as is common for ADHDers), we can work together to uncover your truths.
+If memory is difficult for you (as is common for ADHDers), we can work together to uncover your story.

 BDEFS-LF, the Barkley Deficits of Executive Functioning Scale-Long Form